matheusfrancisco/pycodes/functional-programming/fp-c01/README.md

   * in after folders has some  better code, using function methods
   * At assignments folder has a problem and solution to improve the after code
 * Immutable variables and objects
+  * In [here](/immutable-variables) had a folders.
+At before folder the code has some problems.
+  * in after folders has some  better code, using function methods
+  * At assignments folder has a problem and solution to improve the after code
 * Lazy evaluation
 * Recursion ( instead of iterative )
 * Pattern matching